section-engineering-education/engineering-education/articles/applications-of-artificial-intelligence-(ai)-in-design-systems/index.md

+ ---
+- layout: engineering-education
+- status: publish
+- published: true
+- url: /engineering-education/applications-of-artificial-intelligence-(ai)-in-design-systems/
+- title: Applications of AI in Design Technologies
+- description:  In this article, we discuss the various design software and the application of AI in these systems.
+By going through the article, one will understand AI's role in the design systems and how the design workflow is modified with AI in place.
+- author: pius-macharia
+- date: 2021-03-10T00:00:00-18:00
+- topics: []
+- excerpt_separator: <!--more-->
+- images:

+-  - url: /engineering-education/applications-of-artificial-intelligence-(ai)-in-design-systems/hero.jpg
+-    alt: Problem framing in machine learning example image
+-
+---

 The engineering field has evolved rapidly over the past couple of years.
 Physical models are developed to show the final product design model.
 Today, engineering relies on software and machine tools.
 In the design process, engineers use the following techniques;

-- Computer-assisted design – It is technology in design and technical documentation.
+- _Computer-assisted design_ – It is technology in design and technical documentation.
 It involves the creation of computer models guided by geometrical parameters.
-- Computational fluid dynamics – It is used in design to check agreement with the standards and structural integrity.
+- _Computational fluid dynamics_ – It is used in design to check agreement with the standards and structural integrity.
-- Finite-element analysis – It is a tool used in product design processes to make development analyses and ensure prompt implementation of analysis results.
+- _Finite-element analysis_ – It is a tool used in product design processes to make development analyses and ensure prompt implementation of analysis results.

 However, despite reliance on those techniques, engineers are still in charge of the design process.
 There is a new trend of artificial intelligence and innovations emergence, leading to system automation.
 The article will show the engineers' importance in the design process and the engineer's future.